vdakalov/fff/README.md

 # fff

 Dart package for convenient work with color.
+It will allow you to convert colors between rgb, rgba and hex formats.
+Also it can parse color from strings specified formats and from list of color components or map.

 ## Usage